Celsinotum candango

 Celsinotum candango is a species of crustacean.
-Its epithet comes from the name applied to people that built the city of Brasilia and was subsequently used for its inhabitants.
+Its epithet comes from the name applied to people that built the city of Brasília and was subsequently used for its inhabitants.
 The species was found in Lagoa do Henrique, a freshwater pond in the Brasília National Park.
 Its body is high and rounded, with a low dorsal keel.
 Its last 5–8 ventral setae ventral setae thick and spiniform, carrying 1–3 setules on their posterior margin.
 Its head shield and head pores are the same as its cogenerate species, as is its labrum, antenna and antennule and thoracic limbs.
 Celsinotum candango other species of the genus in the proportions of its postabdomen, given the postanal portion is 1.2–1.3 times longer than the anal one in all other species.
 It differs from Australian species (C. hypsophilum, C. parooensis and C. platamoides) by its less developed keel, the lateral head pores which are located close to midline, a longer spine on the basal segment of the antenna exopodite, and by the presence of very big projections on the latter.
 The Brazilian C. Laticaudatum differs from C. candango by having a longer spine on the basal segment of the antenna exopodite, in the shape of its postabdomen, and in postabdominal denticles, which in this species are long and single.